 When the crab arrived Henrietta was shocked to discover how subtle the taste was compared to the harshness of the coffee.
 Her taste buds were barely able to pick up the sea-drenched flesh lying on its bed of creamy avocado.
 She lifted the cup of coffee to her lips and washed all the softness away.
 “I want a divorce,” she told Matt and watched the pain etch itself onto his face.

 Matt didn’t like the tinkling sound that filled the shop when he walked in.
 It had taken all his courage to come here.
 Not least because the place was so hidden away from the main road.
-He had followed the instructions: walk past The Groundlings Theatre, down the alleyway that says ‘Artist Ironmonger’ and climb the steps of a fire exit to get to the first floor.
+He had followed the instructions: walk past The Groundlings Theatre, down the alleyway that says ‘Artist Ironmonger’ and climb up the fire exit steps to the first floor.
 He felt like a thief, or a criminal, but he would save his marriage, whatever the cost.

 “Can I help you?” the shop assistant asked and smiled.
 He understood that it was a big deal for people to come to his shop.